lem-project/lem/README.md

 1. install lem by roswell
 $ ros install cxxxr/lem

-2. add the PATH: please put the code below in the initialization file, such as ~/.bashrc export PATH=$PATH:~/.roswell/bin
+2. add the PATH: please put the code below in the initialization file such as ~/.bashrc export PATH=$PATH:~/.roswell/bin

 3. enable the new setting